WeblateOrg/weblate/docs/admin/optionals.rst

 Spam protection
 ---------------

-Optionally Weblate can be protected against suggestion spamming by unauthenticated users through `akismet.com <https://akismet.com/>`_ service.
+You can protect against suggestion spamming by unauthenticated users by using the `akismet.com <https://akismet.com/>`_ service.

-To enable this, you need to install `akismet` Python module and configure Akismet API key.
+1. Install the `akismet` Python module
+2. Configure Akismet API key.

 .. seealso::